-The University of Missouri is planning on full-capacity, in-person classes starting this fall for the 2021-2022 academic year.
-Summer 2021 in-person classes will be held in larger-than-usual rooms to accommodate for social distancing.
+The University of Missouri is planning for full-capacity, in-person classes during the 2021-2022 academic year.

 If you enroll in a face-to-face course, you will be expected to attend in-person unless you are experiencing COVID-related symptoms, are in quarantine or isolation, or have an otherwise appropriate reason for not attending in-person (e.g., a non-COVID illness).

 Due to temporary face covering requirements, all students attending class in-person will be required to wear a mask in classrooms, regardless of their vaccination status.
 Masks should remain on while transitioning into and out of class.
 If students or employees cannot socially distance while waiting to enter a classroom, they are expected to wear a mask while waiting.
 Some units across campus, such as MU School of Medicine and facilities in the College of Veterinary Medicine, may have different requirements that are specific to their units.

 Whether fully vaccinated or not, instructors are required to wear masks over their nose and mouth in classrooms and lab classes except when 10 feet from their audience and wearing a face shield or behind a physical barrier.
 When not distanced from the audience by 10 feet, the instructor must wear a mask.
 More stringent requirements may apply to clinical education, e.g. health care or veterinary health care.

 If you are experiencing symptoms consistent with COVID, please contact your health care provider and do not attend class.

 If you cannot attend your in-person class because you are ill, in quarantine, etc., please contact your instructor to make alternative arrangements to engage in the course content.